m4b0/m4b0.github.io/about/index.md

 my interests are related to information technology (IT), in particular information security, development, operations and cloud computing.

-You can reach me on Twitter [@marcobravoram](https://twitter.com/marcobravoram).
-And also on [LinkedIn](https://www.linkedin.com/in/marcobravo/).
+You can reach me on Twitter [@marcobravoram](https://twitter.com/marcobravoram) and also on [LinkedIn](https://www.linkedin.com/in/marcobravo/).

 Let's start the conversation.